vzakharchenko/forge-sql-orm/examples/README.md

 - Performance optimization tools
 - Experimental features for development and troubleshooting

-⚠️ **Important Note**: The query analysis features shown in this example are experimental and should be used only for troubleshooting.
-They rely on TiDB's `information_schema` and `performance_schema` which may change in future updates.
-As of April 2025, these features are available but their future availability is not guaranteed.

 ### [forge-sql-orm-example-org-tracker](forge-sql-orm-example-org-tracker)

 A practical example demonstrating how to work with complex database relationships and sequences.
 This example shows how to build an organization tracking system with user management.